 When validating a JWS, the following steps MUST be taken.
 The order of the steps is not significant in cases where there are no dependencies between the inputs and outputs of the steps.
-If any of the listed steps fails, then the JWS MUST be rejected.
+If any of the listed steps fails, then the signature or MAC cannot be validated.